MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_BINARYSENSOR_MQTT.md

     pMQTTPublishQueue := ADR(MQTTVariables.fbMQTTPublishQueue)          (* pointer to MQTTPublishQueue to send a new MQTT event *)
 );
 ```
+The MQTT publish topic in this code example will be `WAGO-PFC200/Out/DigitalInputs/BinarySensors/FB_DI_BS_001`.

 - reading digital input for events (cyclic):
 ```